magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- ACP2E-98-->

 *  Shoppers with global account sharing are no longer required to log in again to a secondary website in a multisite deployment when guest checkout is disabled.
 Customer data is now loaded when the shopper navigates to the subdomain.
-The shopper is no longer asked to login again, and the previous cart contents are displayed.
+The shopper is no longer asked to log in again, and the previous cart contents are displayed.

 <!--- ACP2E-94-->